>but ‘Quantumania’ really shook [Marvel Studios] because they felt like they had something good.

 >TV shows are essential (they've already seem tp have started backtracking on this, but only recently)

-How the fuck can anybody be expected to keep up with that? and of course when you rapid-fire a dozen movies in such a short time span, the final products are going to be mediocre.
+How the frick can anybody be expected to keep up with that? and of course when you rapid-fire a dozen movies in such a short time span, the final products are going to be mediocre.

 Imagine being a housewife who last saw Avengers Endgame and then took her kid to see Multiverse of Madness.